 How to clean a granite sink

-Always use gentle cleaning methods on granite sinks as they usually have sealants on to protect the natural stone.
+Always use gentle cleaning methods when cleaning granite sinks as they usually have sealants on to protect the natural stone.
 Soak a sponge sourer with hot water and 2–3 drops of washing up liquid or a you can use a 50/50 mix of water and vinegar.

 How to clean a glass sink

 Glass sinks have become more popular in recent years and their upkeep is not dissimilar from your drinking glasses or windows.
-Give them a clean with a mixture of washing-up liquid and warm water, using a sponge scourer to tackle any soap scum.
+Clean glasses sinks with a mixture of washing-up liquid and warm water, using a sponge scourer to tackle any soap scum.

 To make it shine, rinse well then spray with vinegar and polish dry with a microfibre cloth or paper towels.

-The best way to get your sink taps back to their former sparkling glory is by using an old toothbrush and bicarbonate of soda.
+The best way to clean taps is by using an old toothbrush and bicarbonate of soda.
 Dampen the brush with water and sprinkle the bicarb directly onto the bristles.
 Scrub back and forth over problem areas.

-- Do not leave metal beauty tools (like eyelash curlers, nail clippers or scissors) on the side of the sink.
+- Re-home beauty tools: Do not leave metal beauty tools (like eyelash curlers, nail clippers or scissors) on the side of the sink.
 Any standing water will cause them to rust and stain porcelain, enamel or ceramic sinks.

-- Never use steel wool, wire brushes or abrasive sponge pads to clean as they will leave scratches and damage surfaces.
+- Avoid abrasive scourers: Never use steel wool, wire brushes or abrasive sponge pads to clean as they will leave scratches and damage surfaces.

-- WD-40 is great to remove any rust spots.
+- Tend to rust: WD-40 is great to remove any rust spots.
 Simply wipe WD-40 on the spot with a cloth and then rinse thoroughly.

 Dawn Ultra Dishwashing Liquid Dish Soap Original Scent, 19.4 oz, 573ml (opens in new tab)